-Impending release of Arizona election audit results puts state’s AG on the spot
+Impending release of election audit results puts Arizona AG on the spot

 “If the former president doesn’t get what he wants, Brnovich could be thrown under the bus just like Ducey was,” said Mike Noble, chief of research at the polling firm OH Predictive Insights.

-“Brnovich is the clear frontrunner in the [GOP nomination] race,” he said.
+“Brnovich is the clear front-runner in the [GOP nomination] race,” he said.
 “But if Trump continues issuing missives about the attorney general’s lack of action on perceived election irregularities then it will be a long 11 months until the state primary.”

-Mr. Trump signaled earlier this year that his patience is running thin with Mr. Brnovich, calling him “lackluster” and saying “has to get on the ball and catch up with the great Republican Patriots in the Arizona State Senate.”
+Mr. Trump signaled earlier this year that his patience is running thin with Mr. Brnovich, calling him “lackluster” and saying “has to get on the ball and catch up with the great Republican patriots in the Arizona State Senate.”

 Mr. Trump also warned that if the attorney general didn’t take a more active role that “no Arizona Republican will vote for him in the upcoming elections.”